katie-hughes/brne_social_nav/README.md

 # unitree_crowd_nav
 Author: Katie Hughes

 This set of ROS 2 packages implements Bayes Rule Nash Equilibrium (BRNE) crowd navigation on a Unitree Go1 robot as well as pedestrian tracking using a ZED2i camera.
-These packages are designed to be run on an external computer that is connected to the Go1 via its wireless hotspot.

 To set up the necessary packages:
 ```